quietui/quiet/docs/docs/components/dialog.md

 ### With footer

-Apply the `with-footer` attribute and place elements into the `footer` slot to add actions or other supplemental information at the end of the dialog.
+Add the `with-footer` attribute and place elements into the `footer` slot to add actions or other supplemental information at the end of the dialog.

 ```html {.example}
 <quiet-dialog with-footer id="footer__dialog">